gagin/food4ai/README.rst

 answering, it's often necessary to provide the model with context from your codebase.
 Manually copying and pasting files is tedious and error-prone.

-``food4ai`` automates this process by scanning a target directory, filtering files based on extensions, exclusion patterns, and ``.gitignore`` rules, and concatenating their contents into a single output stream or file.
+``codecat`` automates this process by scanning a target directory, filtering files based on extensions, exclusion patterns, and ``.gitignore`` rules, and concatenating their contents into a single output stream or file.
 Each file's content is clearly delimited with markers indicating the filename.